Faruq-Feroz/Faruq-Feroz/README.md

 As a Full-Stack Developer, I craft seamless digital experiences from concept to deployment.
 With strong command of both frontend and backend technologies, I develop web applications that are not only responsive and user-friendly but also robust and scalable.
 Whether it's designing clean interfaces or optimizing server performance, I bring both sides of the web together to deliver high-quality solutions.

-- 🌱 I'm currently learning **Advanced React Patterns, Cloud Architecture, and DevOps**

-- 👨‍💻 All of my projects are available at [my portfolio](https://your-portfolio-link.com)

 - 💬 Ask me about **React, JavaScript, Node.js, Python, MongoDB, and Full-Stack Development**

 - 📫 How to reach me **hassanferoz333@gmail.com**